 Answer: Yes all our gold signet rings are solid, they are not hollowed out underneath the head of the signet ring.

-Answer: Yes all the signet rings we supply are hallmarked by the London Assay Office to guarantee the purity of the gold, silver & platinum.
+Answer: Yes all the signet rings we supply are hallmarked by the UK Assay Office to guarantee the purity of the gold, silver & platinum.

 Answer: If unsure of your finger size we will be happy to forward to you a ring gauge, alternatively most local jewellers will size your finger free of charge.